 Computing trajectories provides insight into the Lagrangian history of air parcels.
-In this study, the Lagrangian analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015) is used to identify WCB trajectories in the operational analysis (ascent rate larger than 600 hPa in 48 h, see e.g. Madonna et al., 2014).
+In this study, the Lagrangian analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015) is used to identify WCB trajectories in the operational analysis (ascent rate larger than 600 hPa in 48 h; see e.g., Madonna et al., 2014).
 Intersection points of WCBs with the 325 K level are identified, considering trajectories present within the 322.5 and 327.5 K isentropic layer.
-Additionally, LAGRANTO was used to compute 24 h forward trajectories of low-level air parcels in the 850-950 hPa layer (every 25 hPa) and in a circle with 250 km radius around the cyclogenesis position.
+Additionally, LAGRANTO was used to compute 24 h forward trajectories of low-level air parcels in the 850-950 hPa layer (every 25 hPa) and in a circle with a 250 km radius around the cyclogenesis position.

-135 2.3 Cyclone phase space and cyclone tracking
+2.3 Cyclone phase space and cyclone tracking

 The cyclone phase space (CPS; Hart, 2003) is a useful tool to diagnose the thermal structure of cyclones throughout their life cycle.
-The CPS uses three parameters to define the thermal structure: lower-tropospheric horizontal thermal asymmetry (B), which measures the across-track 900-600 hPa thickness gradient, i.e. frontal nature; and thermal winds in the lower $(-V_T^L; 900-600 \, \text{hPa})$ and upper troposphere $(-V_T^U; 600-300 \, \text{hPa})$, which measure the vertical thermal structure.
-In this three-dimensional parameter space, cyclones can be classified as frontal (B>10) or non-frontal $(B\leq 10)$, cold-core $(-V_T^L<0)$ and $-V_T^U<0$, hybrid $(-V_T^L>0)$ and $-V_T^U<0$, or deep warm-core $(-V_T^L>0)$ and $-V_T^U>0$.
-In this study, cyclones that at least once in their life cycle fulfill the deep warm-core criterion are classified as medicanes.
-As the frontal nature of the cyclone is not in the focus of this study, the symmetry parameter B is not considered.
+The CPS uses three parameters to define the thermal structure: lower-tropospheric horizontal thermal asymmetry (B), which measures the across-track 900- 600 hPa thickness gradient, i.e. frontal nature, and thermal winds in the lower ($-V_T^L$; 900-600 hPa) and upper ($-V_T^U$; 600-300 hPa) troposphere, which measure the vertical thermal structure.
+In this three-dimensional parameter space, cyclones can be classified as frontal (B > 10) or nonfrontal (B ≤ 10), cold core ($-V_T^L < 0$ and $-V_T^U < 0$), hybrid ($-V_T^L > 0$ and $-V_T^U < 0$), or deep warm core ($-V_T^L > 0$ and $-V_T^U > 0$).
+In this study, cyclones that at least once in their life cycle fulfill the deep-warm-core criterion are classified as medicanes.
+As the frontal nature of the cyclone is not included in the focus of this study, the symmetry parameter B is not considered.

-Cyclone tracks at six-hourly temporal resolution are obtained for each of the 50 ECMWF ensemble members and the operational analysis using the cyclone detection and tracking method described by Picornell et al. (2001).
+Cyclone tracks at 6-hourly temporal resolution are obtained for each of the 50 ECMWF ensemble members and the operational analysis using the cyclone detection and tracking method described by Picornell et al. (2001).
 This method was specifically designed to study mesoscale cyclones in the Mediterranean Sea, including medicanes (Gaertner et al., 2018).
-More specifically, six-hourly SLP fields are used to identify pressure minima after applying a Cressman filter (radius of 200 km; Sinclair, 1997) to smooth out noisy features and small cyclonic structures.
-Weak cyclones are then filtered with a SLP gradient threshold of 0.5 hPa per 100 km.
+More specifically, 6-hourly sea level pressure (SLP) fields are used to identify pressure minima after applying a Cressman filter (radius of 200 km; Sinclair, 1997) to smooth out noisy features and small cyclonic structures.
+Weak cyclones are then filtered with an SLP gradient threshold of 0.5 hPa per 100 km.
 Cyclone tracks are identified with the aid of the horizontal wind field at 700 hPa, which is considered the steering level for cyclone movement.
-For one member (member 32) the cyclone track showed an unrealistically large jump during the first 6 h and therefore the first track point was removed.
-The CPS is calculated every 6 h based on the track positions and the CPS values at each time are smoothed using a running-mean filter with a 24-h window.
-Due to the small size of medicanes, a radius of 150 km is used to calculate the CPS values, consistent with previous studies (e.g. Gaertner et al., 2018).
+For one member (member 32) the cyclone track showed an unrealistically large jump during the first 6h, and therefore the first track point was removed.
+The CPS is calculated every 6h based on the track positions, and the CPS values at each time are smoothed using a running-mean filter with a 24 h window.
+Due to the small size of medicanes, a radius of 150 km is used to calculate the CPS values, consistent with previous studies (e.g., Gaertner et al., 2018).

-155 2.4 Normalized PV differences
+2.4 Normalized PV differences

 Ensemble members will be grouped into clusters (see Sect.
 4.2).
-To compare PV of two ensemble clusters at different lead times, it is useful to compute normalized cluster-mean differences (see e.g. Torn et al., 2015):
+To compare the PV of two ensemble clusters with different lead times, it is useful to compute normalized cluster-mean differences (see e.g., Torn et al., 2015):